chef/chef-web-docs/chef_master/source/config_rb_server.rst

 The following setting is often modified from the default as part of the tuning effort for the **opscode-expander** service:

 ``opscode_expander['nodes']``
    The number of allowed worker processes.
-The **opscode-expander** service runs on the back-end and feeds data to the **opscode-solr** service, which creates and maintains search data used by the Chef server.
-Additional memory may be required by these worker processes depending on the frequency and volume of chef-client runs across the organization, but only if the back-end machines have available CPU and RAM.
+The **opscode-expander** service runs on the back-end and feeds data to the **opscode-solr** service, which creates and maintains search data used by the Chef Infra Server.
+Additional memory may be required by these worker processes depending on the frequency and volume of Chef Infra Client runs across the organization, but only if the back-end machines have available CPU and RAM.
 Default value: ``2``.

 .. end_tag